-Every person intending to apply for admission to the Bar of this State shall file with the Secretary of the Board not more than thirty days before nor more than sixty days after beginning his study of law, a declaration of his intention to study law and a certificate showing the completion of a preliminary character examination.
+Every person intending to apply for admission to the Bar of this State shall file with the Secretary of the Board, not more than sixty (60) days before nor more than one hundred twenty (120) days after beginning the study of law, a declaration of his intention to study law and a certificate showing the completion of a preliminary character examination.

 The above declaration shall be made on a form to be prescribed by the Board, and shall show such facts as to the history, experience, and educational qualifications of the declarant as the Board may determine.
-It shall name the law school in which the declarant proposed to study, which school must be an approved law school.
+It shall name the law school in which the declarant proposes to study, which school must be an approved law school.

-The provisions of the two preceding paragraphs shall not apply to attorneys from other jurisdictions seeking admission under Rule X. Furthermore, graduation from an approved law school shall be taken as full compliance with said provisions even though said declaration and certificate shall not actually have been filed.
+The provisions of the two preceding paragraphs shall not apply to attorneys from other jurisdictions seeking admission under Rule X.

 If the applicant proposes to study law under the direction and supervision of a practicing attorney, he must include with his declaration a certificate by the city, county, or district bar association of the county in Texas in which he proposes to study, or if no such organization exists, then by the district judge of said county, that the attorney in whose office the applicant is to study is actively engaged in the practice of law in Texas, and is a fit person morally, intellectually, and by reason of legal attainments to instruct the declarant in his legal studies.
-In the event an applicant makes any change in the school or office in which he pursues his studies, he shall within thirty (30) days after making such change file a supplemental declaration, setting forth such information as may be required by the Board, and attaching thereto a certificate as to the qualifications of the attorney concerned if the new course of study is in a law office.
+In the event an applicant makes any change in the school or office or such organization fails to function, in which he pursues his studies, he shall within thirty (30) days after making such change file a supplemental declaration, setting forth such information as may be required by the Board, and attaching thereto a certificate as to the qualifications of the attorney concerned if the new course of study is in a law office.

 The declarant shall likewise include in his declaration a statement signed by the Committee on Bar Candidates of the city, county, or district bar association, or if there is no such association, then by a committee of attorneys appointed by the district judge, or by one of the district judges if there are two or more, where the declarant has his legal residence, to the effect that they have examined him and have investigated his history and reputation, and that in their opinion he is of such good moral character as to be a suitable candidate for admission to the profession.
-All such reports of bar committees, whether favorable or unfavorable, shall be made in duplicate, one copy to be delivered to the applicant and one mailed to the Clerk of the Supreme Court.
+All such reports of bar committees, whether favorable or unfavorable, shall be made in duplicate, one copy te be delivered to the applicant and one mailed to the Clerk of the Supreme Court.